jacobpassfield/data-analysis-project/README.md

 # data-analysis-project
-The final assignment for Practical Data Science with R
+The final assignment for Practical Data Science with R.